 The 1540 Committee is not a sanctions committee.
 It does not investigate or prosecute alleged violations of non-proliferation obligations.
 The 1540 Committee and its group of experts are committed to a cooperative relationship with the international community to facilitate implementation of resolution 1540 (2004) by all States.

 8. What is the relationship between the 1540 Committee and the other Security Council Committees in the area of counter-terrorism?

-The question relates to three subsidiary bodies of the Security Council: the Al-Qaida and Taliban Sanctions Committee, the Counter-Terrorism Committee (CTC) and the 1540 Committee, which were established respectively by resolution 1267 (1999), resolution 1373 (2001) and resolution 1540 (2004).
-The three Committees have different mandates and different structures (see comparative table in the 1540 Committee website)
+The question relates to three subsidiary bodies of the Security Council: the Committee concerning Al-Qaida and associated individuals and entities, the Counter-Terrorism Committee (CTC) and the 1540 Committee, which were established respectively by resolution 1267 (1999), resolution 1373 (2001) and resolution 1540 (2004).
+These Committees have different mandates and different structures (see comparative table in the 1540 Committee website).

-Areas of cooperation among the three Committees are explicitly encouraged by the Security Council as all three Committees form part of the UN’s broad counter-terrorism efforts.
-In particular, resolution 1810 (2008) reiterates the need to enhance ongoing cooperation between the 1540 Committee and the other two subsidiary bodies, including through "enhanced information sharing, coordination on visits to countries, within their respective mandates, technical assistance and other issues of relevance to all three committees".
+Areas of cooperation among these Committees are explicitly encouraged by the Security Council as all of them form part of the UN’s broad counter-terrorism efforts.
+In particular, resolution 1810 (2008) reiterates the need to enhance ongoing cooperation between the 1540 Committee and these other subsidiary bodies, including through "enhanced information sharing, coordination on visits to countries, within their respective mandates, technical assistance and other issues of relevance to all three committees".